openstack/training-guides/doc/upstream-training/14-gerrit.rst

 Exercise
 ========

-push a wip or draft and invite reviewers
+Push a work in progress (wip) or draft and invite reviewers.